 However, if you spell out your precise expectations ahead of time, every member of your team understands the standard of work for which they are responsible.
 When they know exactly what they're supposed to do, you can trust that they'll know how to follow through.

 One way to help people know where they stand is to implement time tracking.
 While some employees "pad their hours" on their timesheets, you might be surprised by the number who underreport the time they spend working on a project – or, in some cases, how many don't bill for overtime, because they want to please their bosses.

 Not paying employees accurately for their time isn't just bad practice – it's actually against the law.
 By implementing an automated system, you won't have to make them feel like Big Brother is watching – and you'll actually improve overall efficiency by seeing how much time the team devotes to each task and where time might be better spent.

-Did you know that only 2 percent of leaders provide feedback to their employees on a regular basis?
 A major part of developing a successful team is opening a feedback loop.
 Employees need to know where they stand.

 If someone is lagging behind their teammates, have a conversation with that person early on; this will keep them from being confused when it's time for quarterly reports.
 On the flip side, if someone has done an amazing job on a project or has improved tremendously in some aspect of the work, let them know.
 Otherwise, how will they know to keep up the good work?

 It's just as important to be transparent and open to feedback on your end.
 Employees should have room to comfortably and respectfully voice any thoughts or concerns.
-When you hear from them what's going well and what might need to change, you’ll have a better sense of how your business is running overall.
+When you hear from them what's going well and what might need to change, you have a better sense of how your business is running overall.